Euro. Pixabay image.

 Before the merger of PSA Group (Peugeot S.A) and FCA (Fiat Chrysler Automobiles), Stellantis’s market share in Europe was much smaller.

 Although PSA Group’s market share in Europe was nowhere near Volkswagen’s market share of 25.4%, it was second only to Volkswagen.
-It was considered the second-largest automobile company by market share in Europe in that period.
+Moreover, PSA Group was literally the second-largest automobile company by market share in Europe in that period.

-On the other hand, FCA was much smaller as its market share in Europe was only 5.9% before the merger, the seventh largest in the European continent at that time.
+On the other hand, FCA was a much smaller player in Europe as its market share in this region was only 5.9% in fiscal year 2020, the seventh largest in the European continent at that time.

 References and Credits